Ken Westerfield: Ultimate Frisbee

 Good Times Ultimate Team.
 Westerfield (second from right).
 Good friend and disc sports promoter Tom Schot (fifth from the right) in the Northern California Ultimate Frisbee League, Santa Cruz, CA, 1978.

 Ultimate is a team sport played with a flying disc on a rectangular field, 120 yards (110m) by 40 yards (37m).
 The sport's objective is to pass the disc down the field to team members.
 Points are awarded when completing a final pass to a team member in the opposing team's end zone.
 The opposing team, called defense, will try to interrupt their scoring mission.
-Ultimate comes with a self-regulated rule of playing conduct called the Spirit of the Game. " A player's conduct as a competitor is as important as winning the game," Ken Westerfield brought this unique competitive spirit to all of his disc sports, including ultimate.
-This spirit wasn't invented by any one person or group but was recognized as just the way these early alternative athletes competed.
+Ultimate comes with a self-regulated rule of playing conduct called the Spirit of the Game.
+"A player's conduct as a competitor is as important as winning the game," Ken Westerfield brought this unique competitive spirit to all of his disc sports, including ultimate.
+This spirit was not invented by any one person or group but was recognized as the way these early alternative athletes competed.
 The tradition of this spirit in disc sports has been carried on to this day.
 Ultimate was the first disc sport to recognize this unique conduct of play and named it the Spirit of the Game (SOTG).
 In 1978, it was added to the 7th edition of the rules for ultimate.

 Beginning in 1975, the Canadian Open Frisbee Championships, held on Toronto Islands, began introducing disc ultimate to Canadians.
 Westerfield played in these beginning ultimate Frisbee exhibition games with some of the early promoters of the sport, Johnny Appleseeds who were also there to compete in the other events at the Canadian Open competition.
-Westerfield continued to play ultimate through the 1970s, mostly while competing at U.S. over-all NAS tournaments and also played on Santa Cruz's first ultimate team called Good Times (a Santa Cruz weekly newspaper) in the first two years of the Northern California Ultimate Frisbee League (NCUFL), 1977-1979.
+Westerfield continued to play ultimate through the 1970s, mostly while competing at U.S. over-all NAS tournaments and also played on Santa Cruz's first ultimate team called Good Times (a Santa Cruz weekly newspaper) in the first two years of the Northern California Ultimate Frisbee League (NCUFL), 1977–1979.